Chip And Break-Resistant Dinnerware For Camping

 A Closer Look At Each Dinnerware Set

 If you mostly go backpacking or on picnics, a small set with two plates, two of each utensil, and a case to put it in might be all you need.
-This kit by Wealers comes in a neat little case that zips up and easily goes into a backpack.
+This kit of camping dishes by Wealers comes in a neat little case that zips up and easily goes into a backpack.
 The case has a handle on top for easy carrying.

-The set includes 12 pieces, and these are two 8″ stainless steel dinner plates, one cutting board, two spoons, two knives, two forks, a bottle opener, a butter knife, and two reusable cloth napkins.
+The set includes 12 pieces, and these are two unbreakable 8″ stainless steel dinner plates, one cutting board, two spoons, two knives, two forks, a bottle opener, a butter knife, and two reusable cloth napkins.
 What other dinnerware would you need for a picnic anyway?

 I wouldn’t recommend putting the plates in the dishwasher, but to clean them off with a damp cloth and dish soap.
 The utensils could be put through a dishwasher cycle without any damage.
 The napkins can be used and then washed with laundry.